Rhydon1337/linux-kernel-debugging/README.md

 # linux-kernel-debugging
-How to create a setup for linux kernel debugging using buildroot
+How to create a setup for linux kernel debugging using buildroot and qemu